Rosa Parks: Awards

 Parks received several awards as a result of her contributions to the civil rights movement.
 The SCLC established the Rosa Parks Freedom Award in 1963, though Parks herself did not receive it until 1972.
 In 1965, she received the "Dignity Overdue" award from the Afro-American Broadcasting Company and was honored at a ceremony held at the Ford Auditorium in Detroit.
 The Capitol Press Club presented her with the Martin Luther King Jr. Award in 1968.

 In 1979, the NAACP awarded her the Spingarn Medal, citing her "quiet courage and determination" in refusing to relinquish her seat.
 The NAACP further recognized her with their own Martin Luther King Jr. Award in 1980.
 In 1983, she was inducted into the Michigan Women's Hall of Fame.
-She also received the Candace Award in 1984 from the National Coalition of 100 Black Women.
+In 1984, she received the Candace Award from the National Coalition of 100 Black Women.

 In 1992, Parks received the Peace Abbey Courage of Conscience Award.
 She was inducted into the National Women's Hall of Fame in 1993.
-She received the Presidential Medal of Freedom, the highest award a civilian can receive from the United States executive branch, from Bill Clinton in 1996.
-Later, in 1999, Parks was awarded the Congressional Gold Medal with unanimous Senate approval despite opposition in the House from Representative Ron Paul.
+In 1996, she received the Presidential Medal of Freedom, the highest award a civilian can receive from the United States executive branch, from Bill Clinton.
+In 1999, Parks was awarded the Congressional Gold Medal with unanimous Senate approval despite opposition in the House from Representative Ron Paul.
 Also in 1999, she was honored with the Windsor–Detroit International Freedom Festival Freedom Award, and Time named her one of the 20 most influential figures of the 20th century.
-In 2000, Parks received both the Alabama Governor's Medal of Honor and the Alabama Academy Award.
+In 2000, Parks received the Alabama Governor's Medal of Honor and the Alabama Academy Award.
 In 2003, she received the International Institute Heritage Hall of Fame Award.